openanalytics/clinDataReview/README.md

-# clinUtils
+# clinDataReview

 This package is in the process of being submitted to CRAN, so might be updated soon.
-Stay tune!
+Stay tuned!